.png)

 Teara Fraser, Founder & Chief Executive Officer of first Indigenous, Women-Owned Airline, Iskwew Air

-Oriini Ngawai Kaipara, Member of Parliament for Tāmaki Makaurau, Te Pāti Māori
+Oriini Kaipara, Member of Parliament for Tāmaki Makaurau, Te Pāti Māori

 Tania Pouwhare, Chief Executive, Good Shepherd New Zealand